Btreboni/BabySitterKata/README.md

 As a babysitter
 In order to get paid for 1 night of work
 I want to calculate my nightly charge

+Developer Notes:

+This solution was written using C#/.NetCore, Javascript, HTML, and CSS.
+Please follow the instructions below to launch the solutions.

+When you pull this repo, you should not have to add any packages to start the C# program.
+Open the BackEnd solution using Visual Studio, Clean, and build it.

+Once you launch the solution (I would use Chrome), note the url address in your address bar.
+You will need to open FrontEnd/BabySitterKata/js/index.js in a code editor (I use Visual Studio code, but you can also download Sublime, or Atom). you will need to copy the URL from your browser, and copy and paste over "**YourURLAddressGoesHere**" on line 45 of index.js.

+The backend already accounts for Cors, so you shouldn't have any cross-origin issues.
+No Unit Testing has been done at this time, but I will add that this evening.